 Will this honey crystallize or become solid?

-It is perfectly natural and likely for pure raw honey to crystallize over time.
+It is perfectly natural and likely for raw honey to crystallize over time.
 If it does solidify, simply place the container in warm water and gently warm until the honey returns to its liquid form.
 Do not refrigerate.
 Do not microwave in plastic container.

 My Naked Wild Honey has crystallized.
 Can I get a replacement?